NEMO-ocean/NEMO-examples/ADIAB_WAVE/README.md

  /
 ~~~

-The input_data folder contains the wave forcing as well as the East and West open boundary forcing ().
+The input_data folder contains the wave forcing as well as the East and West open boundary forcing.
 The wave forcing file (sdw_WW3_ADIABWAVE_y0001m01d01.nc.tar.gz) need to be uncompressed before running.

 Run the executable :